 AIR Open Studios are hosted on the second Saturday of every month during Open Studio hours, so studio space will be limited at that time.

-Saturday, 3/25: Due to a Brooklyn Lace Guild Meeting from 6-9pm, table space may be limited during this Open Studio session.
+Saturday, 4/29 - Brooklyn Lace Guild will be having their meeting in the studio space, so table space may be limited during this session.

 Open Studio hours change from week to week, so please check back here for the most up-to-date Open Studio hours.
 Open Studio is not available in our Manhattan location.